Worshipping and Serving

 KAIROS Times

-KAIROS is the name of the Canadian Ecumencial Justice Initiatives organization.
+KAIROS is the name of the Canadian Ecumenical Justice Initiatives organization.
 Our national church is a founding partner.
 News is available at www.kairoscanada.org